 Example: Sarah takes ecstasy at a party and walks home.
 A police officer sees her stumbling and arrests her for being under the influence of drugs.
 But since Sarah had no ecstasy in her possession, she should not face possession charges.
 It does not matter that Sarah recently possessed ecstasy in order to get high.

 Drug possession is also a separate crime from possession of drug paraphernalia (NRS 453.566).
-If Sarah in the above example had a crack pipe or syringe on her, she could face charges for paraphernalia possession but not drug possession.
+If Sarah in the above example had a crack pipe or syringe on her, she could face Nevada charges for paraphernalia possession but not drug possession.

 Controlled substances are categorized into five different schedules.3

-Controlled substances | Examples |
+Controlled Substances | Examples |

 Schedule I | |